NickJT/mqtt/docs/mqtt-docs/docs/src/mqtt-subscriber/subscriber.md

 /********************************************************************************/
 fun doPubAck(id : IdType) =>
   """
-  All we have is an id, so make the pubAck packet and send it
+  All we have is an id, so make the pubAck packet and send it.
+No look-ups with id so we don't care whether it is Broker or Client assigned.
   """
   if (id == 0) then
       Debug("Zero Id found in " + __loc.file() + ":" +__loc.method_name())